-You are your child’s advocate.
+You are in your child’s corner.
 So cheer them on.
 Push them when they need pushing.
 It’s your job.
 Just because your child has mild cerebral palsy doesn’t mean they don’t need your guidance.

 We are all different in one way or another.
 Nobody in life is perfect.
 One day your child will reach whatever their full potential is, and it’s our job as parents to be there when they do.
 To help with their struggles.
 To teach them how to thrive.
 Loving a child with mild cerebral palsy isn’t easy, but it’s a joy I wouldn’t change for anything.